 Places to Visit in Germany #1: Schweine Museum in Stuttgart (Pig Museum)

 The world’s largest pig museum is right in my own city of Stuttgart featuring over 40,000 pig exhibits from all over the world.
 I’ll admit, I’m intrigued but may have to go alone as my German friends seem less than enthusiastic about spending an afternoon learning about the history of pigs.

 Visited Jan 2011: See World’s Largest Pig Museum

 #2: Zugspite Region

 The Zugspite Region is home to Germany’s highest peak – the Zugspite (2963m), crystal clear lakes and gorges.
 As an avid hiker, I can’t wait to explore this area and I have a feeling, this is one place where I will keep coming back to.
 It is just under a 3 hour drive from Stuttgart.
 While I haven’t made it to the Zugspite itself yet, I have hiked in it’s shadows.
 See Hell Valley Gorge – The Best €3 I Have Ever Spent, and Partnachklamm: The Winter Jewel of Garmisch-Partenkirchen.

-Regensburg is a UNESCO World Heritage Site and a former European medieval trading center where Gothic and Romanesque building dating back to to 90 A.D. can still be found.
+Regensburg is a UNESCO World Heritage Site and a former European medieval trading centre where Gothic and Romanesque building dating back to to 90 A.D. can still be found.
 I’m curious to learn more about medieval times and Regensburg is a great place to do so and is ~ a 2 hour 40 minute drive from Stuttgart.
-As of Nov, I haven’t been here yet, but I did make it to Rothenburg ob der Tauber a medieval city that was touristy, but impressive.
-I finally made it and enjoyed spending the day exploring.
-Post coming soon.
+I’ve visited and enjoyed it but haven’t written about it yet and that was two years ago.
+Probably need to go again to refresh my memory.

 #4: Ludwigsburg Palace Tour